HOW I GOT HERE

 I took many (many) deep breaths, and after smashing then re-building my garden to channel the anger, I got back to analysing my past efforts for further insight.

 I noted down all the past projects that energised me.
 The ones that really connected with my soul, forcing me to dive in without hesitation.
 A clear pattern emerged.
-They all had a very strong altruistic backbone with an extra focus on community and nurturing self-knowledge.
-I've been creating what I felt the world needed and in turn inspiring and providing practical solutions to under-represented talent to explore their authentic potential.
+They all had a very strong altruistic backbone with an extra focus on helping myself and others build the creative confidence needed to explore their potential.

-Without knowing it, I’ve been fighting for what I personally needed.
-I learnt that I’ve been on a mission CHAMPIONING THE DREAMERS SINCE 2006.
+Without initially knowing it, I’ve been on a mission CHAMPIONING THE DREAMERS SINCE 2006.
 Me being one of them.
+And I doubt i'll ever stop.

 And THAT is how I got here 🙌🏾